Loin: Society and culture

 In contemporary usage, the term appears primarily in two contexts: where loins are "girded" in preparation for a challenge, or else euphemistically referring to human genitals.
 In literature or poetry, to feel a "stirring" in one's loins may suggest sexual excitement.

-The word "loincloth" in the Bible, is used to refer to an item of clothing which covers the loins.
-The "fruit" of one's loins refers to offspring, and "fruit of my loins" also appears in the King James Version.

 Loins may refer generally to the lower area of the body, much like the term "below the belt" derives from a belt worn at the waist.
+For example, the word "loincloth" is used in the Bible to refer to an item of clothing which covers the loins.
+The "fruit" of one's loins refers to offspring.

-When the long tunic of the Ancient era was the typical garment, the phrase "gird one's loins" described the process of raising and securing the lower portion of the tunic between one's legs to increase mobility for work or battle.
-In the modern age, it has become an idiom meaning to prepare oneself for action, as in:
+To "gird one's loins" is literally to fasten a belt (gird) around the waist (loins).
+In The Golden Bough, for example, Frazer writes that, to escape back pains, "Saxon reapers in Transylvania gird their loins with the first handful of ears which they cut", thereby securing the protection of the corn spirit.
+In the modern age, it has become an idiom meaning to prepare oneself for action or effort, as in:

-If your counselor says your aptitude scores show that you have the ability [ ... ], gird up your loins and start making a valiant try right now.
+If your counselor says your aptitude scores show that you have the ability ..., gird up your loins and start making a valiant try right now.

+Derived from this sense of the phrase, a folk etymology supposes that when the long tunic of the Ancient era was the typical garment, "girding one's loins" meant raising the lower portion of the tunic and securing it between one's legs to increase mobility for work or battle.
+This account has become a popular internet meme, illustrated by a six-panel cartoon published by "The Art of Manliness".
+However, the phrase actually means the tightening of one's garments against one's body with a belt at the waist.